 While API documentation varies based on the individual API, there are a couple components that consistently guarantee great documentation.

-- API specification: This provides a broad overview of how an API works and includes structured information about its elements, including endpoints, methods, parameters, and expected responses.
+- API specification: This provides a broad overview of how an API works and includes structured information about its elements, including API endpoints, methods, parameters, and expected responses.
 It serves as a quick way for developers to learn about the expected behaviors of the API.

 - API reference: The specification, on the other hand, outlines the technical components and rules for using the API, including data input and output, authentication methods, and error troubleshooting.
 This is the formal part of the documentation that developers use as a map for integration and technical questions.